-New planning rules set to extend rights to change use without planning permission
+New planning rules in force from 30 May 2013 extend rights to change use without planning permission - .PDF file.

 The government published legislation at the end of last week that will relax the rules on when planning permission is needed for change of use.
 The new rules come into force on 30 May 2013 and are intended to assist regeneration and get empty and under-used buildings back into productive use.